-Many of these injuries can be prevented through proper training and safety techniques, and the lack of implementation of such measures usually denotes negligence on part of the tug company.
-An experienced maritime injury attorney in Washington can examine your tug boat injury claim to determine if negligence or unseaworthiness was involved and then help you bring a maritime civil case.
+Many of these injuries can be prevented through proper training and safety techniques.
+The lack of implementation of such measures usually denotes negligence on the part of the tug company.
+An experienced maritime injury attorney in Washington, Oregon, California, and Alaska can examine your tugboat injury claim to determine if negligence or unseaworthiness was involved and then help you bring a maritime civil case.

-The maritime injury lawyers of Anderson Carey Williams & Neidzwski in Bellingham, Portland, and Seattle have decades of experience handling injury cases like yours.
-David B. Anderson is able to relate on a personal level to the intricacies involved in the tug industry due to the fact that he once owned and managed his own tug and barge company in Puget Sound.
+The maritime injury lawyers of BoatLaw, LLP in Bellingham, Seattle, Portland, and San Francisco have decades of experience handling injury cases like yours.
+David B. Anderson is able to relate on a personal level to the intricacies involved in the tug industry, as he once owned and managed his own tug and barge company in Puget Sound.
 He understands the special risks involved when these powerful boats are required to propel and manipulate larger vessels.

-If you have been injured in an accident on a tug, odds are that there was unseaworthy equipment or some form of negligence on the tug company’s part, contact David B. Anderson and the Oregon maritime injury attorneys of Anderson Carey Williams & Neidzwski.
-Your first consultation on how to beginning fighting for the civil justice and compensation you deserve is free, so call 1 (800) 262-8529 today and schedule yours.
+If you have been injured in an accident on a tug, odds are that there was unseaworthy equipment or some form of negligence on the tug company’s part.
+Contact David B. Anderson and the maritime injury attorneys of BoatLaw, LLP today.
+Your first consultation on how to begin fighting for the civil justice and compensation you deserve is free, so call 1 (800) 262-8529 today and schedule yours.